Internships & Community Engagement

 - Volunteer at a non-profit organization in the Twin Cities.
 Meet with a CCEL peer advisor to learn about opportunities that match your interests, values, and goals.

 - Take Service-learning classes, that allow you to incorporate community engagement into your coursework.
-Check out a full listing of service-learning courses (including three PSY classes) on the Center for Community-Engaged Learning website.
+Check out a full listing of service-learning courses (including two PSY classes) on the Center for Community-Engaged Learning website.

 - Explore the Community Engagement Scholars Program, which allows you to gain distinction for integrating community engagement into your undergraduate education.